STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 Every professional has a different perspective on story, character, and collaboration.
 Learning to incorporate feedback from multiple industry voices prepares you for the real-world experience of working with different narrative directors, producers, and team leads.

-This isn't just feedback - it's apprenticeship with the people doing this work every day.
+This isn't just feedback - it's professional training from the people doing this work every day.

 Spots are extremely limited.
 Each pro reader can only review 3 writers per week, and we have a small team of professional mentors.
 When Pro Tier fills up, it's closed until our next session.